skilesare/art_and_democratic_hypercatallaxy/README.md

 1. The solution is simple.
 2. It would not be possible to do without digital money.

+In book II I take a look at democratic hypercapitalism and build a form language of items to use in the construction of our new form of money.
+Book II is for those that want to take a deeper look at the concept of democratic hypercapitalism and the forms that make the engine run.

+In book III take a look at the pattern language considered for this document.
+This book is specifically targeted to those that are fans of the pattern language and the work of Christoper Alexander.
+This book is not required reading for those wanting to understand the basics of democratic hypercapitalism but is a key component that was developed before we built the form and generative language.

 I know I'm biting off way more than I can chew with this and that is why I'm putting out at this point and hoping to get feedback and help in seeing if some of these ideas are practical and can actually be implemented.